 How is Christian Meditation Different than Other Meditation?

-From the Scripture and from our knowledge of other religious meditation, we can see a wide difference from Christian meditation compared to other meditation.
+From the Scripture and from our knowledge of other religious meditation, we can see a wide difference between Christian meditation compared to other meditation.

 From examining the Scriptures, we find that we are not called to “empty our minds” or practice breathing techniques.
 It is not about being “out of our body” or “killing our desires”.
 It is so much more than that.
 Not only are we looking past ourselves, like other religious meditation, but we are actually looking to someone higher than ourselves.

 When we focus on the Creator, on God, on the Most High, our minds can go in new places that it has not gone before.